kennethjang34/JBYI/readme.md

 For the overall UI, Boostrap framework's snippet was imported from the following address: https://www.bootdey.com/snippets/view/messages-like-material-design#js.
 The snippet went through changes to suit this project.

-CIP.
-Current state of the development: working on a feature for creating a new chat room with alert window of the browser